illescasDaniel/axpo_aemet_backend/docs/handbook/README.md

 ## Fact basis

 Chapters and slides describe the code under `../../src/` and `../../tests/` as implemented.
-Older notes in the monorepo `plan-docs/` are ideas only — do not treat them as truth if they disagree with the code.
+Separate planning notes may exist during development; treat the shipped code as the source of truth if notes and code disagree.